fwdixon/ETT/README.md

 ART:

-The Life Support, Logistics, and Rover Icons are copyright All Rights Reserved by Bob Palmer (RoverDude) and are used by permission.
+The USI Icons are copyright All Rights Reserved by Bob Palmer (RoverDude) and are used by permission.